Akhand-Pratap-Tiwari/Automatic-Extractive-Text-Summarization-using-TF-IDF/README.md

-write a documentation about Automatic Extractive Text Summarization using TF-IDF

 Automatic extractive text summarization is the process of automatically creating a summary of a text document using algorithms.
 The most common algorithm used for this task is TF-IDF.

 TF-IDF is a statistical measure that is used to evaluate how important a word is to a document.
 The importance of a word is determined by how often it appears in the document, and how often it appears in other documents.